nostrenz/hatate-iqdb-tagger/README.md

 Will parse the image's booru page to retrieve namespaces tags.
 If not checked the unnamespaced tags from IQDB will be used.

+### Always rename move files using MD5

+Usually when a file is moved to the `tagged` or `not found` folder it will keep its original name unless the resulting path is too long or a file with the same name already exists in the destination folder, in that case the file will be renamed by calculating its MD5.
+If this option is checked, all the moved files will be renamed taht way.

 ### Sources

 Only the results from the checked sources will be kept when searching.